 - Open water is important if there's an early freeze.
 Put out heated bird baths for a winter water source.

 - Bald Eagle migration peaks.

-- Leonid meteor shower is mid-month.
+- Leonid meteor shower is mid-month, about the 17 and 18.
 Leonid meteor show timetable

 Receive Our Email

 Sign up for email from Wild Birds Unlimited in Toronto.
 You will receive notice of store events and sales plus interesting and informative articles all about birds, bird feeding and nature.
 Please note, we consider your email as confidential and we will never share or sell your email.